 You are sure to be dazzled by the combination of wisdom, culture and beauty that came from the rule of the man many have deemed one of the greatest warlords the world has ever seen.

 "I have experienced the sorrow of defeat.
 But Genghis Khan was never defeated." – Napoleon Bonaparte

 "Genghis Khan: Bringing the Legend to Life" runs through April 26 at Union Station in Kansas City.

-Some other Missouri museums have fascinating special exhibits of their own that are perfectly designed to combat cabin fever or the winter blues.
+Other Missouri museums have fascinating special exhibits of their own that are perfectly designed to combat cabin fever or the winter blues.

 Written by Barb Brueggeman